Pence suspends campaign for president – KION546

 The decision to suspend was kept a close hold among advisers, multiple sources told CNN.
 Many event planners were unaware that the announcement would be made on stage.

-Pence’s theory of his candidacy was simple – he broke from then-President Donald Trump on January 6, 2021, and refocused on the core conservative principles that founded the modern Republican Party with Ronald Reagan, his political beacon.
+Pence’s theory of his candidacy was simple – he broke with his former boss Donald Trump over the January 6, 2021, attack on the US Capitol and refocused on the core conservative principles that founded the modern Republican Party with Ronald Reagan, his political beacon.

-Pence returned to that idea throughout his White House bid, from campaign signs intentionally harkening back to Reagan’s 1984 campaign to speeches urging his party to turn away from populism.
+Pence returned to that idea throughout the campaign, from campaign signs intentionally harking back to Reagan’s 1984 campaign to speeches urging his party to turn away from populism.

-His exit from the 2024 race shows today’s GOP has long left that kind of conservatism he represents, reshaped by Trump, who continues to be the dominant candidate in the race, despite his legal troubles.
+His exit from the 2024 race is another indication that today’s GOP has long left that kind of conservatism he represents, reshaped by Trump.
+Trump continues to be the dominant candidate in the 2024 GOP presidential race, despite his legal troubles.

-Pence, who was Indiana governor and a US congressman before being vice president, announced his campaign in early June.
-He chose to launch his campaign in Iowa, rather than his home state of Indiana, an indication of how much importance he was placing on the early voting state.
+Pence, who was Indiana governor and a US congressman before becoming vice president, announced his campaign in early June.
+He chose to launch his bid in Iowa, rather than his home state of Indiana, a sign of how much importance he was placing on the early-voting state.

-He attempted to visit all of Iowa’s 99 counties, focusing on face-to-face interactions in intimate settings.
-The Midwestern native leaned on his faith and courted fellow conservative evangelicals, a crucial voting bloc in the state.
+He vowed to visit all of Iowa’s 99 counties, focusing on face-to-face interactions in intimate settings.
+As an evangelical Christian, the Midwestern native leaned on his faith and courted fellow conservative evangelicals, a crucial voting bloc in the state.

+Amid a crowded field, Pence was in the unique position of having served as vice president to Trump, the man he was in turn competing against for the GOP nomination this election cycle.

+Pence would often say he was proud of the Trump-Pence administration’s accomplishments, but he tried making the case that Trump wasn’t running this election on the same conservative principles they governed on together.

 The-CNN-Wire